pavelsolis/Git-GitHub-Primer/README.md

 Someone with privileges can accept the changes by clicking the green button 'Merge pull request', then the 'Confirm merge' button.
 The changes will now show up in the `<parent>` branch.
 - It is usually a bad idea to merge your own pull requests when working with a team.

+make a pull request for other people to peer review the code, resolve conflicts and make more merges to an existing pull request depending on the feedback received.
+When your changes are approved, your branch is merged to the parent branch and everybody's branches can inherit those changes.

 ### Delete Branches
 Only delete temporary branches (`ftr` and `fix`), not permanent branches (`dev`).